maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

 ## Futago-ji

-The best season to visit Rokugo-Manzan (六郷満山) is the Fall, in which the temples and shrines will be decorated with lots of amazing foliage.
+The best season to visit Rokugo-Manzan (六郷満山) is the fall, in which the temples and shrines will be decorated with lots of amazing foliage.
 Plus, it will be way less crowded than other famous foliage spots in Japan (Kyoto, for example).

 <figure class="inline">
  <img oncontextmenu="return false;"  class="vertical-long-img" alt="Futago-ji" src="{{ site.baseurl }}/public/images/japan2020/futago/1.jpg" />